ghc-proposals/ghc-proposals/principles.rst

 .. _`Explicit Binding Principle`:

-**Principle**: Through the right combination of extensions, every implicit form of variable binding is must have an explicit equivalent that, regardless of the context, is unambiguously a binding site.
+**Principle**: Through the right combination of extensions, every implicit form of variable binding must have an explicit equivalent that, regardless of the context, is unambiguously a binding site.

 Examples: